kifah-s/UNDP_Traning/Week_19/README.md

-## Week 19:
+## Week 18:

-- Create first Next.js app.
+- Introduction in Next.js.

-- Understand the structure of Next.js projects.
+- What is Next.js.